 Exiting the 30ml tube as a white, rich cream with a very gentle fragrance you can’t quite put a finger on the Sebclair Non-Steroidal Cream is smooth and easy to massage in.

-Unlike lotions the Sebclair Non-Steroidal Cream is thicker, however, is not balm-like.
-With rubbing the cream can feel greasy but given a few minutes to sit, the cream is well absorbed without tack or leftover shine.
+Unlike lotions, Sebclair Non-Steroidal Cream is thick.
+However, it is not balm-like.
+With rubbing, the cream can feel greasy.
+But given a few minutes to sit, the cream is well absorbed without tack or leftover shine.

 Onto the best part – the ingredients and actives.
 Which parts of the Sebclair formula allow the cream to be proven for anti-inflammatory and antifungal activity?

 We’ll start with the active anti-fungal ingredient as these are what act to quell your skin’s population of seb derm causing Malassezia yeast.